 My main teaching responsibilities and interests are in relation to thinking skills, problem-based learning, mathematics/ numeracy, pedagogy and the Foundation Phase.

 I teach on modules across the undergraduate, postgraduate and doctoral programmes, and supervise MA and PhD students.

 I completed my doctoral thesis based upon an exploration of young children’s thinking skills and the nature of reflective practice in teachers.

 I am particularly interested in metacognition, and in how teachers can develop and reflect on their practice in a variety of ways in order to support children’s progress.

 I am involved in a funded project exploring the impact of reading dogs in the classroom, with particular focus on children and handlers’ wellbeing and attitudes to learning.

 Reggio Emilia Institute and preschools, Stockholm, Sweden;

 Project Zero, ‘The Project Zero Classroom’ Harvard University, Cambridge MA and ‘Cultures of Thinking’ International School of Amsterdam/ Harvard University.

-My main expertise lies in the principles, pedagogies and close to practice research methods relating to the development of children’s thinking skills, in early years teaching, in primary mathematics teaching and in classroom based research.
+My main expertise lies in the principles, pedagogies and close to practice research methods relating to the development of children’s thinking skills, in early years teaching, in primary mathematics teaching and animal assisted interventions.